meolar/supertux-wiki/Badguys-Forest.md

 A plant that decided falling from a tree is not the most exciting part in life went ahead and hoped to one day be shot back into a tree.
 Sadly, the lack of hands makes it impossible for Leafshot to point the [cannon](https://github.com/SuperTux/supertux/wiki/Badguys-Misc#Cannon) upwards.
-Thus the cannon only shoots him out in a straight line until crashing.
+Thus the cannon only shoots him out in a straight line until crashing into a wall.

 | Property       | Status |
 |----------------|--------|